-A normal vitamin A blood level indicates that a person currently has sufficient vitamin A but does not indicate how much is stored in reserve.
-The body will maintain vitamin A in the blood at a relatively stable level until stores are depleted.
+A normal vitamin A blood level means you currently have enough vitamin A, but it does not indicate how much you have stored in reserve.
+The body will maintain vitamin A in the blood at a relatively stable level until stores are low.

 Is there anything else I should know?